Sh1lovskiy/robo/utils/README.md

 - `error_tracker.py` - Global exception hook and signal handlers with optional hotkeys.
 - `cli.py` - Small `CommandDispatcher` used by all CLI entry points.
 - `keyboard.py` - Global hotkey listener used by `ErrorTracker`.
-- `io.py` - Camera parameter read/write helpers.
-- `geometry.py` - Small math helpers, e.g. Euler angle conversions and homogeneous transform builders.
+- `cloud_utils.py` - Helpers for loading depth maps and calibration files.

 Using these helpers keeps each module focused on a single task.